Friday, May 30, 2008

 I am the parent of two bright late talking children, both of whom had markedly different early childhood experiences.
 My oldest(son) was raised by daycare(40 hours a week) until age three, and had the "advantage" of an excellent early preschool with speech therapy.
 Yet he was two years delayed in speech at age four.
 My two year old daughter has always been at home with me, and she has a speech delay as well.

 Parents are not necessarily to blame for their children's lack of speech.
-Can you tell I've had this issue surface with both children?! (giggle)

 Late talking toddler: New research debunks the myth:

 The study found that a mother's education, income, parenting style or mental health had no impact on a child's likelihood of being a late talker.
 Study Coordinator Associate Professor Kate Taylor said the findings debunked common myths about why children are late talkers.

 "Some people have wrongly believed that delayed language development could be due to a child not being spoken to enough or because of some other inadequacy in the family environment," Associate Professor Taylor said.
 "This is clearly not the case and I hope these findings will reassure many parents that delayed language is not a reflection on their parenting or the child's intelligence.